sponge104/termiauth/README.md

 node termiauth.mjs
 ```

-if you want me to make a gui version, just shout. if enough people ask, i’ll do it.
+ill make an iOS version if someone wants me too (also a sync feature)

 ---